 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.

 Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-We were able to partially access the roof void although our inspection was restricted by the presence of partial flooring, insulation and storage items.
+Our inspection of the roof void was somewhat restricted by the presence of flooring and insulation.